Who Pays for It

 Administrative savings

-“98 percent of our expenditures go directly to insurance benefits, where we negotiate prices at the bargaining table with the Medical Association, the pharmaceutical industry, orthotists, and many others.
+“98 percent of our expenditures go directly toward insurance benefits, where we negotiate prices at the bargaining table with the Medical Association, the pharmaceutical industry, orthotists, and many others.
 And in this area, we succeeded in containing costs last year.”

-Number of people over 65 skyrocketing
+Number of People Over 65 Skyrocketing

 The current budget forecast for the next two years now projects a deficit of 217.8 million euros in 2026 and 398.8 million euros in 2027 (the February forecast had projected deficits of 431 million and 687 million euros, respectively).
 Nevertheless, McDonald saw cause for concern: Demographic pressure remains, compounded by the war in Iran, the energy crisis, high unemployment, and consumer reluctance.
-Further efforts are needed to ensure that upcoming medical advances remain accessible in the coming years and to keep the ÖGK operational, for example by significantly expanding primary care centers.

 Too Many Prescriptions